 In 2011, the Quiksilver Pro Gold Coast decided to debut an innovative speed management system.
 The idea was to track the surfers' performance and unofficially "crown" a speed champion.

-The technology allowed taking interesting conclusions, not only on speed issues, but also on "flow", distance and wave face decisions.
+The technology allowed interesting conclusions to be drawn, not only on speed issues but also on flow, distance, and wave face decisions.

 Will speed surfing get a new chance?
 Will there ever be a speed-to-air surfing contest?
 Why not?